xywang01/TAT-HUM/README.md

 Human movement trajectories can reveal useful insights regarding the underlying mechanisms of human behaviors.
 Extracting information from movement trajectories, however, could be challenging because of their complex and dynamic nature .
-The current paper presents a Python toolkit developed to help users analyze and extract useful information from the trajectories of discrete rap-id aiming movements  executed by humans.
+The current paper presents a Python toolkit developed to help users analyze and extract useful information from the trajectories of discrete rapid aiming movements executed by humans.
 This toolkit utilizes various open-source Python libraries, such as NumPy and SciPy, and offers a collection of commonly used functions to analyze movement trajectory data.
 To ensure flexibility and ease of use, this toolkit offers two approaches: an automated approach that processes raw data and generates relevant measures automatically, and a manual approach that allows users to